 Student Life-cycle at HEDW Conference —

-CTI is once again sponsoring the Higher Education Data Warehouse conference.
-Last year at the conference, we introduced the “Student Lifecycle” concept to drive recruitment, retention, and success.
-The impact of analytics is driving improvements in university performance across a broad spectrum; consider the following:
+On April 23rd – 26th, CTI is once again sponsoring the Higher Education Data Warehouse conference.
+Last year at the conference we introduced the concept of the “Student Lifecycle” to drive recruitment, retention and success.
+The impact of analytics is driving improvements in University performance across a broad spectrum, consider the following:

 • Improving student recruitment, enrollment, and student success